-(2) to accept a reduction in the amount of future contract payments that is proportionate to the severity of the violation, as determined by the Secretary.
+(2) to accept a reduction in the amount of future contract payments that is proportionate to the severity of the violation,

-(c) FORECLOSURE.-
+(c) Foreclosure.

-(1) EFFECT OF FORECLOSURE.-An owner or producer subject to a contract may not be required to make repayments to the Secretary of amounts received under the contract if the contract acreage has been foreclosed on and the Secretary determines that forgiving the repayments is appropriate to provide fair and equitable treatment.
+(1) Effect of foreclosure.-An owner or producer subject to a contract may not be required to make repayments to the Secretary of amounts received under the contract if the contract acreage has been foreclosed on and the Secretary determines that forgiving the repayments is appropriate to provide fair and equitable treatment.